jergason/intimidate/README.md

 * `sourcePath` location of the file to upload on the fs
 * `destination` path in s3 to upload file to
+* `headers` (optional) object with any custom headers. `Content-Length` and `Content-Type` are determined by Intimidate automatically, and cannot be overwritten.
 * `cb` function(err, res) called when upload is done or has failed too many times. `err` is the last error, and `res` is the reponse object if the request succeeded